The SVP, Finance-Controller & CAO of Best Buy Co (BBY) is Selling Shares

 See today’s analyst top recommended stocks >>

 Based on Best Buy Co’s latest earnings report for the quarter ending January 31, the company posted quarterly revenue of $15.2 billion and quarterly net profit of $745 million.
 In comparison, last year the company earned revenue of $14.8 billion and had a net profit of $735 million.
-The company has a one-year high of $91.99 and a one-year low of $49.01.
-BBY’s market cap is $15.61B and the company has a P/E ratio of 10.39.
+The company has a one-year high of $91.99 and a one-year low of $48.11.
+BBY’s market cap is $13.12 billion and the company has a P/E ratio of 8.90.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.